 Floral Design Studio

-Discover the best amateur flower arrangers from the UK and around the world.
-Head to the Floral Design Studio to see them put their skills to the test to create exquisite designs.
+Visitors discovered the best amateur flower arrangers from the UK and around the world.
+The Floral Design Studio saw exhibitors put their skills to the test to create exquisite designs.